Rules

 2. Red cards will be administered as per FIFA laws of the game.

-3. A player or coach sent off for a second caution will not be allowed to participate for the
+3. A player or coach sent off for a second caution will not be allowed to participate for the remainder of that game and their next game.

-4. Unserved Red cards and game report will be forwarded to their appropriate State or
+4. Unserved Red cards and game report will be forwarded to their appropriate State or National organizations.

 Free kicks